clarence-coronel/noted-backend/README.md

 <h1>Noted</h1>
 <p>
   Noted is a feature-rich todo list application designed to help you stay organized and productive.
-With Noted, you can manage multiple projects, each containing tasks, collaborate with team members, and streamline your workflow.
+With Noted, you can manage multiple projects, each containing tasks.
 The application also includes user authentication to ensure your data is secure.
 </p>

 Features